Satish Faugoo: Political career

 The President, Smt.
 Pratibha Devisingh Patil signing a visitor book, during her visit to Sir Seewoosagur Ramgoolam Botanic Garden, Mauritius on April 25, 2011.
-The Minster of Agro Industry & Food Security of Mauritius, Mr. Satya Veyash Faugoo is also seen.
+The Minister of Agro Industry & Food Security of Mauritius, Mr. Satya Veyash Faugoo is also seen.

 Faugoo is a former Minister of Agro-Industry of Mauritius, serving in the cabinet of Navin Ramgoolam until December 2014.
 From 2005 to 2014, he was the 3rd Member of Parliament representing Constituency No 5,Triolet & Pamplemousses.
 He was elected for the first time in 1998, Constituency No 9, Bon Acceuil & Flaq as he defeated Anerood Jugnauth.
 He became MP and was appointed as Minister of Housing & Lands.
 In 1999, he was appointed as Minister of Labour.

 In 2000 Faugoo was not elected following his defeat by the MSM/MMM coalition.
 In 2005, he was elected 2nd Member in Constituency No 5 and was appointed as Minister of Health.
 When the cabinet was reshuffled in 2008 Faugoo was appointed as the Minister of Agro-Industry.

 In early 2023 Faugoo faced disciplinary action within the Labour Party after raising concerns about Navin Ramgoolam's one man show, poor leadership, and the party's dysfunctional structure.